-Florida Nursing Homes Are Prohibiting Medical Cannabis Use, Why?
+Why are Florida Nursing Homes Are Prohibiting Medical Cannabis Use?

-Even though the science is at the infancy stage, users of medicinal cannabis report success after using the drug to treat arthritis, chronic pain, depression, insomnia, Parkinson’s disease and other conditions associated with aging.
+Although the scientific research is still in the early stages, users of medicinal cannabis use the drug to treat arthritis, chronic pain, depression, insomnia, Parkinson’s disease and countless other conditions that they associate with aging.

 Why some nursing homes are prohibiting use of medicinal marijuana